 - Arrival to Facility.
-Please arrive on time to your designated surgical location as stated by your patient coordinator.
-Make sure your trusted caregiver arrives and leaves with you. - Dress Comfortably.
+Please arrive on time at your designated surgical location as stated by your patient coordinator.
+Make sure your trusted caregiver arrives and leaves with you.
+Remember to bring a photo ID and your form of payment for the facility co-payment. - Dress Comfortably.
 Dress in comfortable, clean, and loose-fitting clothes.
 Shirts that can be buttoned or zipped up are preferred. - Do NOT wear any makeup, jewelry, cosmetic creams, hair products, deodorant, sunscreen, remove all piercings and jewelry. - Contact lenses.
 Do not wear contact lenses.
 Remember to bring your glasses to sign the necessary paperwork.

-POST-OPERATIVE INSTRUCTIONS FOR IN OR MACS FACELIFT
+POST-OPERATIVE INSTRUCTIONS FOR FACELIFT